anfisah/libasm/README.md

 # libasm

+💻 My first projet at 42 school.

-42 school project: re-code a set of the libc functions in assembly.
+:question: re-code a set of the libc functions in assembly.

-You will find the subject of the project at the root of the repository.
+:page_with_curl: You will find the subject of the project at the root of the repository.

-Submitted in march 2021
+:calendar: Submitted in march 2021